-Figure 5: Extrapolation of the fraction of oligomerization species at varying initial insulin concentrations for each type of stabilizing additive.
-(A, B, C, D) Stacked plots of the fraction of oligomeric species reached at numerically simulated equilibrium for different initial HI concentrations in solution (ranging from 1 nM to 1 mM) under the addition of different additives.
+Figure 5: Extrapolation of the fraction of oligomerization species at varying initial insulin concentrations for each type of stabilizing additive. a-d, Stacked plots of the fraction of oligomeric species reached at numerically simulated equilibrium for different initial HI concentrations in solution (ranging from 1 nM to 1 mM) under the addition of different additives.
 Initial concentration represents the initial input monomer concentration before simulation has been started. (*) corresponds to the experimental conditions here of 10 nM HI655.
 The color code represents different oligomeric species.
 For each initial concentration, the mean oligomeric state (see Methods) is displayed as a dotted line, directly representing the ensemble averaging readout.
-The method allows deconvolution of all individual species.
-(E) Fit of the hexamer fraction (dark purple bar in ABCD) for each experimental condition.
-See Methods and Supplementary Table 20 for the fitting details.
+The method allows deconvolution of all individual species. e, Fit of the hexamer fraction (dark purple bar in a-d) for each experimental condition.
+See Methods and Supplementary Table 16 for the fitting details.

 Bridging classical ensemble studies and single molecule approach

 The comprehensive extraction of multiple rate constants allowed us to simulate the time course of insulin assembly for initial concentrations varying by 6 orders of magnitude, from 1 nM to the mM range.
-This offered extraction of abundance of all oligomeric species in concentration ranges that are not always experimentally accessible with current published methodologies reporting the average behavior of a large ensemble of molecules, and we reproduced that here (Fig. 5 and Supplementary Fig. 10-12 and 34-37).
-We simulated the time evolution of each oligomeric species (S1 to S6) using a reaction scheme with association and dissociation of monomers, dimers and tetramers (Supplementary Fig. 33), since these transitions are dominating the experimental observations.
+This offered extraction of abundance of all oligomeric species in concentration ranges that are not always experimentally accessible with current published methodologies reporting the average behavior of a large ensemble of molecules, and we reproduced that here (Fig. 5 and Supplementary Fig. 1+22+23 and 32-35).
+We simulated the time evolution of each oligomeric species (S1 to S6) using a reaction scheme with association and dissociation of monomers, dimers and tetramers (Supplementary Fig. 36), since these transitions are dominating the experimental observations.
 The influence of Zn2+ and phenol are not explicitly modeled but are implicitly considered in the rate constants.
-We simulated the four different initial conditions recorded in this study (HI655, HI655 + Zn2+, HI655 + phenol and the combination of Zn2+ and phenol) using experimental rate constants as input (Supplementary Table 16-19).
-In all simulations, kinetic equilibrium was reached within ~30 seconds, where the different oligomeric species stabilize at different levels depending on the presence of additives and the initial concentrations of HI (Supplementary Fig. 34-37).
+We simulated the four different initial conditions recorded in this study (HI655, HI655 + Zn2+, HI655 + phenol and the combination of Zn2+ and phenol) using experimental rate constants as input (Supplementary Table 17-20).
+In all simulations, kinetic equilibrium was reached within ~30 seconds, where the different oligomeric species stabilize at different levels depending on the presence of additives and the initial concentrations of HI (Supplementary Fig. 32-35).
 As our experiments do not consider the time evolution, we focused the analysis on the fraction of oligomers at the end point.
 Extrapolation of the fraction of oligomeric species for different concentrations displays the overall sigmoidal curve reported from modeling a monomer-dimer-(tetramer)-hexamer equilibrium7, shifted to lower concentrations.
 In the absence of oligomer stabilizers, the predominant oligomeric species of insulin is the hexamer for initial concentrations above 1 μM.
-However, as unstabilized hexamers rapidly shed monomers and dimers, there are also considerable populations of tetramers and pentamers but also lower oligomers that are in general not accounted for by conventional analysis assuming equilibrium between three or four oligomeric species (Fig. 5A).
+However, as unstabilized hexamers rapidly shed monomers and dimers, there are also considerable populations of tetramers and pentamers but also lower oligomers that are in general not accounted for by conventional analysis assuming equilibrium between three or four oligomeric species (Fig. 5a).
 Our results reveal a higher abundance of oligomers and hexamers in the nM-μM concentration range compared to literature that reports almost exclusively monomers and a small fraction of dimers, but no hexamers below μM7.
-In fact the abundance of hexamers for 10 nM initial concentration is 1% for HI655 (Fig. 5A) and up to 13 % with additives (Fig. 5D).
-This reduces the effective insulin monomer concentration by ~40 % of what is currently expected7 in the nM regime (Fig. 5A-D).
+In fact the abundance of hexamers for 10 nM initial concentration is 1% for HI655 (Fig. 5a) and up to 13 % with additives (Fig. 5d).
+This reduces the effective insulin monomer concentration by ~40 % of what is currently expected7 in the nM regime (Fig. 5a-d).
 Besides questioning current insulin assembly models, this reduction in effective insulin monomer concentration, would have profound implications in the amount of bioavailable subcutaneously administrated insulin.